hexrustox/devspace/README.md

 The site is live at [ckhgy.com](https://ckhgy.com).

-> [!TIP]
-> Every word on the site — the intro, the skill descriptions, the project list, the contact links — lives in one content file (`src/content.ts`).
-Keeping the site up to date means editing that single file, never the page itself.

 ## What a visitor sees

 The page reads top to bottom like a short introduction: